sagan/simplegoproxy/README.md

 All modification paramaters has the `_sgp_` prefix by default, which can be changed via `-prefix` command-line argument.

+The "Array Value" type parameters can be set multiple times; alternatively, multiple values can be put in single parameter via joining these values by `,`.

 - `_sgp_cors` : (Value ignored) Add the CORS-allow-all headers to original response.
 - `_sgp_nocsp` : (Value ignored) Remove the [Content Security Policy](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP) (CSP) headers from original response.
 - `_sgp_trimresheader` : (Value ignored) Remove all response headers except Content-Type/Length/Encoding/Range.